 That could bring another can-you-top-this moment for Chen, 17, who two months ago became the first skater to land five quads in a free skate on his way to earning the U.S. title.
 He repeated the feat in winning the Four Continents Championships in South Korea last month.

-"[Arutunian] hasn't told me that yet," Chen said, with a laugh, when the second quad lutz was mentioned.
+"[Arutunian] hasn't told me that yet," Chen said, with a laugh, after his first practice of the day earlier Friday afternoon.
 "We obviously have a lot of different variations that we can possibly do.
 So, whatever Raf said..."

 At that first practice, following a fall on a triple axel that gave him a frustrating sixth place finish in the short program, Chen clearly was just trying to get his feet back under him.

 By the later practice, he was letting it rip.
 In a 20-minute span, he attempted 17 quads and landed 13: five toes, four salchows, two flips and two lutzes.
 He was also two-for-three on triple axels.
 After that, he put on a warmup jacket and glided with no jumps during what would have been the run-through to his music, Borodin's "Polovtsian Dances."

 Chen's five-quad free skate had a different layout at Four Continents than at the U.S. championships, the major change being he did two triple axels at the former but just one at the latter.
 He said Friday there will be just one triple axel in Helsinki, no matter how many quads he does.

 In both those events, his repeated quad was a toe loop.

 The points Chen lost for the fall on his triple axel likely kept him from being at least third going into the free skate.
 He trails third-place Patrick Chan of Canada by 4.8 points and leader Javier Fernández of Spain by 11.72.